pnhofmann/Jarvis/README.md

 ## Getting Started

-In order to start Jarvis just clone the repository and run `./setup.sh`
+In order to start Jarvis just clone the repository and run `python installer`

 Run **Jarvis** from anywhere by command `jarvis`